 Return to Delhi to explore the stark contrasts of both Old and New; from the narrow streets of Chandni Chowk bazaar to the tree-lined lanes around colonial Connaught Place.
 You’ll then board a flight up to Dharamsala, the home of the Dalai Lama, where Tibetan Buddhists have settled and built numerous monasteries and temples.
-Your final stop will be Amritsar, home to the incredible Golden Temple, the most important site in the world for Sikhs.
+Your final stop will be Amritsar, home to the incredible Golden Temple, the most critical site in the world for Sikhs.
 No two places on this unusual tour are alike, and together they span many centuries of Indian history and form the backdrop to landmark events such as the birth of Buddhism, Mughal invasion and rule, epic Rajput battles and British imperialism.
-Our Ganges to the Golden Temple Tour is designed to give you an idea of what’s possible, and is simply a starting point when crafting your tailor-made journey.
+Our Ganges to the Golden Temple Tour is designed to give you an idea of what’s possible and is simply a starting point when crafting your tailor-made journey.

 In the early evening, you’ll be met by your guide for a tour of the Ganges – and its many ghats – by boat, culminating with the evening aarti ceremony.
 These ancient rituals have changed very little over hundreds and hundreds of years.
-The scent of sandalwood and inscence swirls around, whilst the sounds of prayer chanting and clashing symbols rise to a crescendo.
+The scent of sandalwood and incense swirls around, while the sounds of prayer chanting and clashing symbols rise to a crescendo.
 Hundreds of little oil lamps flickering on the river are a beautiful sight.

 Upon landing, you’ll be met by your guide to explore the Norbulingka Institute, a centre established in 1988 to teach and preserve traditional Tibetan art forms.
-There is also a stunning temple here, the Deden Tsuklagkhang, a magnificent example of Tibetan religious architecture, displaying some of the finest work done by Norbulingka artists.
+There is also a stunning temple here, the Deden Tsuklagkhang, a magnificent example of Tibetan religious architecture, displaying some of the most exceptional work done by Norbulingka artists.
 It’s the perfect place for prayer and reflection.